nicc777/learning-kubernetes-basics/README.md

 # 3. Test

-TODO

-1. Get the volume config (path)
-1. Copy the config.xml file to a new job
+Of critical importance is to test if the Jenkins container can communicate with the Docker daemon running on the host `Server`, which is exposed via Unix sockets.

-The following is run from the `Server`:
+The following is run from the `Server`, and will determine exactly where the Jenkins volume's files live:

 ```bash
 $ docker volume inspect jenkins-data